linquert/data_as_control/research_questions.md

 ### When is intermediate computation — CoT, scratchpad, trace tokens — genuinely carrying causal state versus being decorative?
 Induction heads explain in-context learning for simple pattern completion.
 For richer reasoning, it is not known when intermediate text is genuinely carrying useful state versus changing the probability distribution over next tokens in a way that correlates with correct answers.
 Ablating specific scratchpad tokens and measuring whether specific downstream capabilities degrade proportionally is the test.
 A genuine working memory scratchpad should show specific degradation on the capability that depends on the ablated tokens.
 Decorative CoT should be robust to ablation or paraphrase.

+### Is the learned QK compatibility a function of relative position or absolute position,
+and can you test this without running any new data?

+For tasks with known dependency structure — cellular automata, sorting, graph traversal — you can extract QK scores using position embeddings alone, factoring out token content
+entirely:

+    score(i, j) = (W_Q @ pos_embed[i]) · (W_K @ pos_embed[j]) / sqrt(d_head)

+Plot this as a matrix over all (i, j) pairs.
+A model that learned relative-position routing produces a Toeplitz matrix — the score depends only on j-i, so each diagonal has constant values.
+A model that memorized absolute positions produces an arbitrary matrix with no diagonal structure.
+The degree of Toeplitz structure is a direct, zero-cost measurement of whether routing is relative or absolute, and it can be computed at any checkpoint without additional data.
+Models that fail to generalize to longer sequences should show lower Toeplitz structure than models that succeed — making this a training- time predictor of length generalization.

+### Do attention heads specialize to different dependency roles, and does this
+specialization emerge or drift over training?

+For a multi-head model on a task requiring three inputs (e.g., a left neighbor, center, and right neighbor in a CA rule), heads can either specialize — one head per input role — or attend redundantly to the same positions.
+These outcomes are qualitatively different failure modes: redundancy wastes capacity; specialization risks brittleness if one head fails.

+The diagnostic is cross-head KL divergence: how different are the attention distributions of two heads from each other, averaged over query positions and batch?
+Rising divergence means heads are differentiating into distinct roles.
+Flat near-zero divergence means redundancy or dominance (one head doing all the work).
+Tracking this over training answers a more subtle question: once specialization forms, does it persist stably, or do heads drift and reassign roles as training continues?
+Role drift after initial specialization would indicate the specialization was not locked in — it represents a fragile equilibrium rather than a stable circuit.

+### Can V payload failure and QK routing failure be dissociated, and what is the minimal
+experiment that separates them?

+A head may attend to the correct positions while still failing to extract the relevant information from them — the attention pattern is right but the value readout is wrong.
+This V payload failure is invisible in attention patterns alone and requires a probe on the value vectors themselves.

+The three-way dissociation to look for: high true-offset attention mass (routing correct)
++ low V bit-state probe accuracy (payload failing) + poor output accuracy.
+When this pattern holds, the bottleneck is definitively in W_V rather than in W_Q or W_K.
+The minimal separating experiment is forced-attention patching: replace the model's computed attention pattern with the theoretically correct one (point mass on the true dependency offsets), then measure whether output accuracy improves.
+If it does, the bottleneck was routing.
+If it does not despite correct attention, the bottleneck is downstream — either V payload or MLP computation — and the probe distinguishes between those.

 ---